 Benaroya Research Institute at Virginia Mason (BRI) is now leading an Asthma and Allergic Diseases Cooperative Research Center in Seattle to study the immune system response to allergens in the lungs.
-One in four people in the United States struggles with allergies, asthma or both.
-BRI has made significant breakthroughs in understanding how these conditions occur.

 The National Institutes of Health recently awarded BRI an $8 million grant to lead the center—a collaboration of researchers from BRI, UW Medicine and Seattle Children’s Research Institute.
 “Over the next five years, we will work together to gain insights into the lung epithelium—the interface between the inside of the lung and the outside environment—to inform the development of new treatments and therapies for allergies and asthma,” says Steven Ziegler, PhD, who will lead the center.
 He is the director of BRI’s Immunology Research Program and Academic Affairs.

 “Because we’re using cells from both children and adults, as well as a culture system that closely mimics the actual structure of the lung, our findings will positively impact the lives of people living with allergies and asthma,” says Dr. Ziegler.
 “This study wouldn’t be possible without collaboration; we’re grateful for the collegiality of the immunology community in Seattle, through which we’re able to fight immune system diseases together.”

 The research will focus on testing whether the airway epithelial cells, the layer of cells forming the lung epithelium, is the major regulator of responses to outside attack from allergens and respiratory viruses.
 Based on previous studies, the scientists predict that airway epithelial cells from people with asthma will differ in how this regulation controls infections and allergic responses.
 Each project will test a different aspect of this response, with the epithelium providing the common link between them.